How can we help you?

 As always, there is no pressure to proceed with treatment.
 Our role is to support informed decisions and ongoing oral health.

 X-rays allow us to 'see the unseen'.
-Many places like inbetween the teeth, beneath the gums and within the bone are not able to be visualised in regular examination.
-By having regular X-rays we are able to pick up on problems before they become larger problems, and can often manage things more conservatively as a result.
-By the time problems are visible to our eyes in an exam, they're often becoming quite significant of a problem, that if we had X-rays, perhaps we could have resolved the issue earlier, and with a better prognosis.
+Many places, like in between the teeth, beneath the gums, and within the bone are not be visualised in regular examination.
+By having regular X-rays, we are able to pick up on problems before they become larger problems, and can often manage things more conservatively as a result.
+By the time problems are visible to our eyes in an exam, they're often becoming quite a significant problem, which, if we had X-rays, perhaps we could have resolved the issue earlier, and with a better prognosis.

 Dental x-rays can be used to: